mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 [Simple Features for R](https://github.com/edzer/sfr)

 ## Lesson Goals
-  - Learn about new simple features package using some administrative boundaries, EPA data (Wadeable Streams Assessment sites) and some water quality data
+  - Explore `sf` simple features package using some administrative boundaries, EPA data (Wadeable Streams Assessment sites) and some water quality data via the USGS `dataRetrieval` package
+  - Get to know the structure of `sf` objects
+  - Understand and use topological operations in `sf` such as spatial intersections, joins and aggregations

 First, if not already installed, install `sf`

 ```r